 While they are the shortest-lived anthropoid primates with an average life span of 5-7 years, marmosets reach maturity in 18-24 months and can live up to 18 years.
 In the wild, marmosets are omnivores, and eat a variety of foods including insects, fruit, tree sap and gum, flowers, nectar, leaves and other small animals such as snails, spiders, frogs, lizards and geckos.
 Half of their day is spent foraging for food.
 In captivity, marmosets can be picky and need to be provided with a range of appetizing and nutritious food, as nutrition affects growth, disease resistance, lifespan and breeding.
 Marmosets at the SNPRC receive fresh food daily, consisting of Teklad pellets, Zupreem diet, fresh fruits and vegetables.
 Geriatric marmosets receive in addition hard boiled eggs, Ensure pudding and LabGel Banana.

-Bone disease in common marmosets is quite frequent : a collaborative study (3) showed that marmosets at Johns Hopkins University suffered from rickets, osteodystrophy, osteopenia, and wasting syndrome (MWS; bone disease associated with gastrointestinal disease and weight loss (4)) while those at the Wisconsin National Primate Research Center (WNPRC) exhibited severe lesions of osteoclastic bone resorption and remodeling.
-The most common bone disease reported in marmosets is Vitamin D–dependent rickets type II (5).
+Bone disease in common marmosets housed indoors with little access to UV light is quite frequent : a collaborative study (4) showed that marmosets at Johns Hopkins University suffered from rickets, osteodystrophy, osteopenia, and wasting syndrome (MWS; bone disease associated with gastrointestinal disease and weight loss (5)) while those at the Wisconsin National Primate Research Center (WNPRC) exhibited severe lesions of osteoclastic bone resorption and remodeling.
+The most common bone disease reported in marmosets is Vitamin D–dependent rickets type II (6).
 Marmosets should be given a dietary supplement of Vitamin D3 to avoid metabolic bone disease.